Frequently Asked Questions

 -

-In Year 7, pupils are given a maximum of four subject homework tasks each evening.
+In Year 7, pupils are given a maximum of four subject homeworks each evening.
 Each is expected to take around 20 minutes.
-Deadlines will be set by the subject teacher.

 -

-Pupils in Year 7 are not set for any subject, so they have an equal opportunity to develop regardless of material covered in their previous school.
-Teachers support all students to ensure they are reaching their potential and making the most of the many opportunities for extra stretch and challenge.
-From Year 8, pupils are set for Mathematics.
+Pupils in Year 7 are not set for any subject so they have an equal opportunity to develop regardless of material covered in their previous school, with plenty of opportunities for extra stretch and challenge.
+In Years 8 and 9, pupils are set for Mathematics.

 -